everycure-org/matrix/docs/src/pipeline/branch-management.md

 ## FAQ

 _My feature is related to a sprint goal.
 Will it get completed only once it's merged to main?_
-* It depends on your goal.
-If the goNo; once your feature is in develop, it means it has been peer-reviewed and is If your Once your feature is merged with develop,
+* A feature is considered complete when it is merged into `develop` and passes all necessary reviews and tests.
+The move to `main` is a deployment step rather than a completion milestone.

-_The develop/branch will get large?_
+_Won't the develop branch get too large?_
-* In some cases the develop branch will get inevitably large however all faetures going into develop/branch will need to meet the same requirements and same code review as the features need right now.
+* While the develop branch may accumulate multiple features, all code changes must still meet the same rigorous requirements and code review standards as they do now.
+Regular merges to main will help keep the branch manageable.